peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

  [containerization](https://github.com/docker), and
  [monitoring](https://github.com/prometheus/prometheus) systems.
 It's rare that a day goes by without a front-page [Hacker News](http://news.ycombinator.com) post about Go in some capacity.
-Yet it seems that Go has been conspicuously absent in the tech stacks of large, trend-setting tech organizations -- companies I'll refer to as **the modern enterprise**.
+Yet while Go is strongly represented in individual components and systems, it seems under-represented in the business domain of large, trend-setting organizations -- companies I'll refer to as **the modern enterprise**.

 <a name="the-modern-enterprise"></a>
 ## The modern enterprise <a class="lite" href="#the-modern-enterprise">&#8734;</a>